Background pattern

 Introduction

-Label: Information for the User
+Leaflet: Information for the user

-SPECTRACEF 200 mg Film-Coated Tablets
+SPECTRACEF 200 mg film-coated tablets

 Cefditoren

-Read this label carefully before you start taking this medicine, because it contains important information for you.
+Read this leaflet carefully before starting to take this medicine, as it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any doubts, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
 See section 4.

-Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or common cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as the flu or common cold.

-It is essential to follow the instructions regarding the dose, administration interval, and treatment duration as indicated by your doctor.
+It is essential to follow the instructions regarding dosage, administration interval, and treatment duration indicated by your doctor.

-Do not store or reuse this medication.
-If you have leftover antibiotics after treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or trash.
+Do not store or reuse this medicine.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not throw medicines down the drain or in the trash.

 SPECTRACEF is used in adult patients for the treatment of the following infections:

-• Acute pharyngoamigdalitis.
+• Acute pharyngitis.

 • Acute maxillary sinusitis.